Customised / Photo Paint By Numbers - Understanding our Product.

 - Blues in sky and water often gets picked up as purple.

-- If you are not totally happy with the colour in the kit, you can try and lighten it or darken it or if you feel really artistic, purchase a small box of paints and try and create the colour you want for that number.
+- If you are not totally happy with the colour in the kit, you can try and lighten it or darken it slightly; or if you feel really artistic, purchase a small box of paints and try and create the colour you want for that number.
+BUT BE CAREFUL, any major changes may throw out the colour balance in the final image.

 - One painting of our daughter which we gave to our family, we abstracted it by changing all the colours (numbers) and replacing them with vibrant almost psychedelic colours.
 The effect was amazing.